 - Ensure that you have a domain in place on your Squarespace site, either from a third-party domain or a custom Squarespace Domain.

-- If you're transferring a domain to Squarespace, ensure the transfer is complete and you've followed our guidelines for moving your email records before setting up G Suite.
+- If you're in the middle of transferring a domain to Squarespace, ensure the transfer is complete and you've followed our guidelines for moving your email records before setting up G Suite.

 - Don’t cancel your current email service or adjust any MX records on your email provider’s end until your G Suite setup is complete.